Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/docker.md

    **Replace DNSorIP with the DNS name or IP of the Docker host**

 ## Step 7.
-Finalize Configuration and Verify Kong was successfully installed
+Finalize Configuration and verify Kong was successfully installed

    Verify Kong is running: